fortran-lang/fpm-docs/README.md

 firefox file://$PWD/_build/html/index.html
 ```

-By default all languages will be build, to limit the build to a single language subtree, *i.e.* English, use
+By default all languages will be built, to limit the build to a single language subtree, *i.e.* English, use

 ```
 make html LANGUAGES=en